Majorana fermion: Majorana bound states in quantum error correction

 One of the causes of interest in Majorana bound states is that they could be used in quantum error correcting codes.
 This process is done by creating so called 'twist defects' in codes such as the toric code which carry unpaired Majorana modes.
 The Majoranas are then "braided" by being physically moved around each other in 2D sheets or networks of nanowires.
 This braiding process forms a projective representation of the braid group.

 Such a realization of Majoranas would allow them to be used to store and process quantum information within a quantum computation.
 Though the codes typically have no Hamiltonian to provide suppression of errors, fault-tolerance would be provided by the underlying quantum error correcting code.

 Majorana bound states in Kitaev chains

 In February 2023 a study reported the realization of a "poor man's" Majorana that is a Majorana bound state that is not topologically protected and therefore only stable for a very small range of parameters.
-It was obtained in Kitaev chain consisting of two quantum dots in a superconducting nanowire strongly coupled by normal tunneling and Andreev tunneling with the state arising when the rate of both processes match confirming a prediction of Kitaev.
+It was obtained in a Kitaev chain consisting of two quantum dots in a superconducting nanowire strongly coupled by normal tunneling and Andreev tunneling with the state arising when the rate of both processes match confirming a prediction of Alexei Kitaev.

+Topological qubits

+On 19 February 2025 Microsoft announced the "Majorana 1" processor, for use in quantum computers, claiming to feature Majorana zero modes.
+The work created a new class of materials called topoconductors, which use topological superconductivity to control hardware-protected topological qubits.
+The research paper utilized a method to determine fermion parity in Majorana zero modes in a single shot – validating a necessary ingredient for utility-scale topological quantum computation architectures based on measurement.